 This aesthetically pleasing 6-man tent not only looks the part; it is excellent quality too.
 Made from Weather Armor polyester fabric with a polyurethane coating, there is no fear of water getting in.
 The tent can be divided into two rooms for privacy, and its three closable mesh windows and roof make for perfect ventilation.
 “D” style doors give you two convenient entrances, plus zippered windows.

 There is also an E-port to charge your electronics.
 This tent weighs just over 8kg, and comes with a storage bag.
-It comes in a khaki green color and costs between $113 and $160.
+It comes in a khaki green color.

 - You can divide it into two for privacy and/or storage

 - It has a gear loft.

 - Shock-corded fiberglass poles with fast feet for quick set up.

 - Guy ropes are pre-attached, saving you time.